mrsunny0/learning-python-plotting/README.md

 plt.show()
 ```

 However, the advantage of python and matplotlib goes basic plotting syntax and utilizes an object-oriented approach for plotting, and easy to use getters and setters to modify nearly all parts of a figure.
+Please look at the matplotlib [galleries](https://matplotlib.org/gallery/index.html) for inspiration and read their [tutorials](https://matplotlib.org/tutorials/index.html) for any specific help.

 # Downloads
 Downloading python from the [web](https://www.python.org/downloads/) is not enough, to take advantage of the programming languages additional scientific packages such as _numpy_, _pandas_, and _matplotlib_ need to be installed along with it.
 There are two ways to download python and its core scientific packages.
 Downloading the python distribution directly and installing the packages yourself with python's package manager _pip_.
 Or downloading a catered scientific python distribution such as [Anaconda](https://www.anaconda.com/) which comes with the most common packages and many more features beyond python (explained below).